A review of Teaching What You Do Not Know by Therese Huston

 - Proceed inductively, from concrete examples to theory, rather than deductively.
 In particular, invite students to participate in the process of generating examples and scenarios.

 - Gauge student expectations and manage them by being transparent about your own familiarity and competence.
-Don’t present yourself as more capable in the domain than you are, and conversely don’t undermine your rôle as instructor through self-deprecation.
+Do not present yourself as more capable in the domain than you are, and conversely do not undermine your rôle as instructor through self-deprecation.

 - Manage imposter syndrome by facing it directly.
 Instructors who most enjoyed teaching outside of their expertise were those who “truly enjoyed being content novices” (p.
 39) and had developed philosophies of teaching that didn’t require expertise for success.